hanhuark/coldplatedesigncompetition/README.md

 # ASME K-16/IEEE EPS Cold Plate Design Competition
 * This repository includes the design guidelines and CAD files of housing for ASME K-16/IEEE EPS Cold Plate Design Competition <br>
 * Update on 10/8/2024: The IP term in the design guidelines document (Page 4) for 2024-2025 comptition has been updated: The participants retain ownership, but the competition organizers and manufacturer (Fabric8Labs) shall be granted a perpetual, non-exclusive right to use the designs for educational, research, or commercial purposes.
 * Update on 10/9/2024: The submission requirements are clarified in the design guidelines: The numerical model can use any software, including but not limited to COMSOL, Fluent, Icepak, and AEDT.
+* Update on 10/31/2024: The design guidelines are updated to clarify the working fluid (water), x-y dimenion max. positive feature size (0.5 mm, e.g., a straight fin down the length of the cold plate can be up to 0.5 mm in thickness), and the accumulator region of the manifold.

 ## For 2024-2025 Competition
 ### Competition Information
 * Competition webpage: https://www.ieee-itherm.net/cold-plate-competition-2025/ <br>